-GitHub webhooks are fired for almost every significant action that users or other apps take on GitHub, whether it's pushing to code, opening or closing issues, opening or merging pull requests, or commenting on a discussion.
+GitHub webhooks are triggered for various significant actions on GitHub, such as pushing code, opening or closing issues, merging pull requests, and commenting on discussions.

 export default (app) => {